“First-rate tax lawyer. Approachable, popular with clients and trusted by the courts”

 Landfill tax, espcially claims arising from the overpayment of landfill tax

-Oil and gas taxation
+Oil and gas taxation and renewable energy

 Shipping and the tonnage tax regime, in particular on the relationship between the regime and corporation tax